LIVVkit/LIVVkit/docs/lex.rst

 template.py:
 ^^^^^^^^^^^^

-This is the primary extension python module.
+This is the primary extension Python module.
 In order to work with LIVVkit, the extension needs to provide a ``run(name, config)`` function which accepts two arguments:
 ``name``, the name of the extension which will be displayed on the extensions output webpage; and ``config`` which will contain the information in ``template.json``.
 This